smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 As usual, if a pixel has been rejected from analysis, it will be excluded from this averaging.
-If all pixels along a segment are rejected, that average is not computed and replaceed by *NaN*, which does not appear in the displayed profile.
+If all pixels along a segment are rejected, that average is not computed and replaced by *NaN*, which does not appear in the displayed profile.

 An example is shown below:

 .. image:: images/Source-Image-Profile-Averaged-Profile-ROI.png
    :align: center

 Notice the green and red rectangles and the thick green center line.
-The red (sometimes bizzarely deformed) rectangle is the one drawn by LabVIEW.
-The green rectangle is that overlayed by AlliGator to provide the actual ROI used in the analysis.
+The green (sometimes bizzarely deformed) rectangle is the one drawn by LabVIEW.
+The red rectangle is that overlayed by AlliGator to provide the actual ROI used in the analysis.
 To show it, use the ``Actions:Overlay ROI in Source Image`` (Ctrl+O) **Source Image Profile** window menu item.
 The color of that overlayed